-Black Lives Matter movement nominated for Nobel peace prize
+Black Lives Matter movement nominated for Nobel Peace Prize

 “They have had a tremendous achievement in raising global awareness and consciousness about racial injustice,” Eide said.

-Eide said peaceful protests by the moment also prompted him to nominate the organization.
+Eide said peaceful protests by the moment also prompted him to nominate the movement.

 “Studies have shown that most of the demonstrations organized by Black Lives Matter have been peaceful,” Eide said.
 “Of course there have been incidents, but most of them have been caused by the activities of either the police or counter-protestors.”